 - Even though I like to have my valuables locked up, I want fast and easy access to my phone to take pictures or look up directions.
 I found the Bandolier phone case and lanyard the perfect travel companion.

-- Make sure to pack an umbrella and a weather-proof jacket, especially if you are visiting in the spring.
+- Make sure to pack an umbrella and a weatherproof jacket, especially if you are visiting in the spring.
+(See the best time to visit Paris.)

 - While you won’t be wearing it, don’t forget to pack adapters for charging your devices and converters if you plan on using your hair dryer or styling irons.
 A US-to-EU adapter with built-in USB outlets is ideal.